shirish93/CoLing/README.md

 making the experimenter look foolish for not considering the obvious, I have not included the models for the following in the datasets that have been made public.

+That would be the first thought.
+However, collecting data is a work in itself, and so is processing it.
+All the data models mentioned in this repo are available, most likely at my onedrive linked in the README.

+If they are not, send me a message, and they will be made available at the earliest.
 ```

 * Stripping the Nepali corpus of all vowels, to see how much 'one-off' words/misspellings decrease by.